Chart Color Schemes

 Woodcroft features high concentrations of family households, with a higher-than-average median household size

-Family households account for 89.6% of all households, consisting of 58.0% couples with children, 20.9% couples without children, and 9.6% single parent families.
-Non-family households make up the remaining 10.4%, with lone person households at 8.6% and group households comprising 2.1% of the total.
-The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.
+Family households account for 89.6% of all households, including 58.0% couples with children, 20.9% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 10.4%, consisting of 8.6% lone person households and 2.1% group households.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households